 One of the best ways to overcome this issue is to adopt a growth mindset.
 A growth mindset is the belief that you can learn and develop the skills necessary to better your life.

-2. Understand That Failure Is Not Guaranteed
+3. Understand That Failure Is Not Guaranteed

-The mindset hack is to help your mind understand that failure is not guaranteed.
+Help your mind understand that failure is not guaranteed.
 One of the best ways to accomplish this is to expose your mind to new possibilities.
 You do this by reading, listening, and watching people in similar situations talk about their journey to success.

 As you listen to people talk about their successes and their failures, you start to realize two things:

 First, the path to success is not as straight as people would have you think.
 You live in a social media world where everyone is sharing only the best parts of their life.
 People rarely share the difficulties, which can create a false feeling of failure because your life is not as perfect as theirs.
-The truth is their life is not perfect either.
-They are simply not sharing their struggles.

 If your resistance is based on whether you can afford the mortgage, then sitting down and creating a budget is a great way to ease your concern.